family expense trackerhome expensesshared workspacemonthly budgethisab app

 The problem is not only spending.
 The real problem is scattered records.
 Some payments are in a notebook, some are in bank messages, some are in WhatsApp, and some are only in someone's memory.
 When the record is scattered, even honest people can disagree.

 A family expense tracker should solve this calmly.
-It should make the shared picture clear: how much money came in, where it went, who paid, and what needs to be settled.
+It should make the shared picture clear: how much money came in, where it went, who paid, and which records need attention.

 What a Good Family Expense Tracker Should Do